 Dr. Batchlor holds a Bachelor of Arts degree from Harvard University, a Masters of Public Health from the University of California, Los Angeles, and a Doctorate of Medicine from Case Western Reserve University.
 She is board-certified in both internal medicine and rheumatology.

-Dr. Batchlor is the proud mother of twin sons who are freshmen in college, and she is married to a criminal defense attorney who works for the Los Angeles County Public Defender.
-In her spare time, Dr. Batchlor is an avid reader of fiction and nonfiction, enjoys cooking for her family, walking, and playing bridge.
+Dr. Batchlor is the proud mother of twin sons who are completing their undergraduate degrees.
+She is married to a criminal defense attorney who works for the Los Angeles County Public Defender.

 Excellence is our top priority